bigchaindb/coalaip-http-api/README.md

 1. Read the installation section on how to install with Docker.
 2. Get familiar with the REST API provided at the end of this document.
-3. Hit against a running docker container with a HTTP client of your choice.
+3. Hit against a running Docker container with a HTTP client of your choice.

 ## Should I expose this server to the internet?